Last Updated on September 18, 2022 by DMEditor

 After that, there are three premium plans available, which function on a per member, per month basis.
 You can pay either monthly or annually – it’s entirely up to you.

 As we’ve just mentioned, ClickUp offers a free plan.
 This is excellent for dabbling in project management and learning the ropes, but it’s not great for prolonged use.
 The free program, while allowing unlimited tasks and users, restricts you to 100MB of storage space.

-* Storage is affected when you upload files, not by setting and completing tasks within the app – so if you only want to track progress on your to-do lists, you can do so without limitation.
+* Storage is affected when you upload files, not by setting and completing tasks within the app – so if you only want to track progress on your to-do lists, you can do so without limitation with virtually unlimited storage.

 You also don’t get privacy permissions, so all guests are given full access.
 Plus, dashboards, portfolios, and goals are also limited to 100 uses each.
 So as you can see, anyone who’s serious about project management will likely want to upgrade to a premium plan.

 This costs $9 per member per month, or $5 per member per month when billed annually.